Super Bowl magic: Mahomes, Chiefs beat Eagles 38-35

 Eagles fans turned State Farm Stadium into a sea of green, chanting "E-A-G-L-E-S!" and singing the team's fight song after each score.
 But they left disappointed.

 Reid won more games than any coach in team history during 14 seasons with the Eagles but the one knock against him was that he couldn't win the big one.
-Reid finally earned his ring with the Chiefs when they beat San Francisco in the Super Bowl following the 2019 season.
-They went back the next year and lost to Brady and the Tampa Bay Buccaneers.
+Reid finally earned his ring in his seventh season with the Chiefs.
+They went back the next year and lost to Tom Brady and the Tampa Bay Buccaneers.

+Reid, who turns 65 next month, ended any speculation about his potential retirement.